antlr/antlr4/doc/csharp-target.md

 No issue was found, so you should find that the runtime works pretty much against any recent .Net framework.

-### How do I get started?
+## How do I get started?

-You will find full instructions on the [Git web page for ANTLR C# runtime](https://github.com/antlr/antlr4/tree/master/runtime/CSharp).
+You will find full instructions on the [Git repo page for ANTLR C# runtime](https://github.com/antlr/antlr4/tree/master/runtime/CSharp).

-### How do I use the runtime from my project?
+## How do I use the runtime from my project?

 (i.e., How do I run the generated lexer and/or parser?)

-Let's suppose that your grammar is named, as above, "MyGrammar".

-Let's suppose this parser comprises a rule named "StartRule"

-The tool will have generated for you the following files:
+Let's suppose that your grammar is named `MyGrammar`.
+The tool will generate for you the following files:

 *  MyGrammarLexer.cs
 *   MyGrammarParser.cs